 What's your hair type?
 Different hair types require different levels of heat.
 Thick and coarse hair needs stronger heat, while fine or thin hair needs less heat.
-A lower-powered dryer is also a good choice for setting curls or blowing dry bangs, since you can take your time without frying your hair.
+A lower-powered dryer is also a good choice for setting curls or blowing dry bangs, since you can take your time without roasting your hair.
 A cool shot feature is also essential for curls, whether natural or created with rollers, as it cools down your hair and sets the waves in place.

 What's your noise tolerance?
 It might seem like more powerful hair dryers would naturally make more noise, but in reality, high-powered salon dryers are generally a bit quieter than cheap hair dryers.
 Think about how much noise you can personally put up with, and also about who else might have to listen to your dryer – your partner, your roommates, total strangers at the gym?

 How strong are your arms?
-It may sound silly, but the more upper-body strength you have, the less crucial it is for your hair dryer to be lightweight dryer.
+It may sound silly, but the more upper-body strength you have, the less crucial it is for your hair dryer to be lightweight.
 On the other hand, if you have especially long or thick hair, weight becomes more important, because you'll be using the dryer for longer at a stretch.

 Which attachments do you need?
 A diffuser, which distributes heat across a wider area, is a must-have for curly hair to prevent frizz and tangling.
 In fact, two stylists interviewed by the Huffington Post say that even for softer waves, a diffuser is helpful for adding body and bounce.
 A concentrator nozzle, by contrast, focuses the airflow in one spot and is most useful for straight hairstyles.
 Concentrator attachments generally come with the hair dryer, but diffusers can be purchased separately if your dryer doesn't have one; all you need to know is its diameter.

+Read the warranty.
 If you're investing a lot of money in a good hair dryer that you expect to use for many years, it's reasonable to expect it to come with a decent warranty.
 However, the words "4-year limited warranty" on a product description aren't really enough to tell you how useful the warranty truly is.
 We found many reports of unexpected "gotchas" in hair dryer warranties that made them all but useless.